xcore/sw_motor_control/doc/sw-guide/blocks.rst

   void inverse_clarke_transform( int *Ia, int *Ib, int *Ic, int alpha, int beta );

 Each function has the calculation destinations passed as pointers (or references in XC) and the inputs to the calculations are passed as normal arguments.
+See a description of field oriented control for the purpose of each of these transformations.
+Briefly, the Park transform moves the rotating frame of reference of values relative to the stator (and the QEI and ADCs) into the frame of reference of the rotor.
+The Clarke transform takes 3-vector values which are gathered by measurement of the three coils and transforms them into a 2-vector value.
+This is possible because the 3-vectors have only 2 degrees of freedom, the current in one of the coils being the sum of the other two.

 Sine & Cosine lookup